 Los Angeles-based couple Frederik Colting and Melissa Medina, working under the banner of Moppet Books, created the KinderGuides series of illustrated, abridged versions of “Breakfast at Tiffany’s,” “The Old Man and the Sea,” “On The Road” and “2001: A Space Odyssey” for children.

-Publishers Penguin Random House and Simon & Schuster, along with co-plaintiffs representing the estates of Ernest Hemingway, Truman Capote, Arthur C. Clarke and Jack Kerouac, sued Colting and Medina in the Southern District of New York for KinderGuides’ alleged appropriation of copyrighted material.
+The publishing companies Penguin Random House and Simon & Schuster, along with the estates of authors Ernest Hemingway, Truman Capote, Arthur C. Clarke and Jack Kerouac, filed the federal complaint on Jan.
+19, accusing Colting and Medina of appropriating copyrighted material.

-KinderGuides describes its mission as fostering children’s lifelong appreciation for classic literature at a young age.
-“Through visually-stunning illustrations and simplified, educational content, we explore these timeless stories and the cultures that spawned them,” the company’s website says.
+KinderGuides describes its mission on its website as fostering children’s lifelong appreciation for classic literature at a young age: “Through visually stunning illustrations and simplified, educational content, we explore these timeless stories and the cultures that spawned them.”

-“We feel that we are protected by law to provide a literary commentary on these classic novels,” Colting explained in an email.
+“We feel that we are protected by law to provide a literary commentary on these classic novels,” Colting said in an email to Courthouse News about the new lawsuit.
 “We are doing nothing different than what the many other educational publishers providing study guides [such as Cliff’s Notes, Sparknotes and others] have been doing for many years.”

 This isn’t the first time Colting has found himself embroiled in a copyright lawsuit.
 His purported “sequel” to J.D.
 Salinger’s revered “The Catcher in the Rye” landed him in court with Salinger’s estate, where his fair use claims were rejected.
 He ultimately settled and withdrew copies from North America.